-Chlorophyll a was evaluated in Big

-Swan Lake in 1980, 1995, 2006-2008 (Figure 8).
-Chlorophyll a concentrations went above 20 ug/L in all years monitored, indicating major algae blooms.
-The chlorophyll a follows the same pattern as phosphorous in the lake (Figure 7), with the highest levels occurring in September.
+Chlorophyll a was evaluated in Big Swan Lake in 1980, 1995, 2006-2015 (Figure 8).
+Chlorophyll a concentrations went above the 20 ug/L nuisance level in all years monitored, indicating major algae blooms.
 This means that the high phosphorus is feeding the algae and causing algae blooms.